top of page

 about Kim

-Dad, Mom, Me, and Jehovah
+Dad, Mom, Jehovah, and Me

-Not until early adulthood, when Kim endures a difficult marriage, does she begin to question the boundaries set for her by her religion.
+Not until early adulthood, when Kim endures a difficult marriage, does she begin to question the boundaries set by her religion.
 Hesitantly at first, but with growing determination, she, with the help of extraordinary friends outside the faith, opens herself to new ways of being in the world.
 In doing so, she leaves her husband and the church and comes to terms with her long-buried grief.

 My Books